Associates

 Wayne Humphry

-Wayne has over 40 years' experience with the BC fire service, and is now retired (2009) from Vancouver Fire/Rescue after a career spanning 31 years.
+Wayne has over 45 years' experience with the BC fire service, retiring in 2009 from Vancouver Fire/Rescue after a career spanning 31 years.
 During this time, Wayne served in fire suppression, rising to the rank of Battalion Chief.
 He also worked extensively with Vancouver Fire's training division as an instructor and Division Chief between 1996 and 2009 developing and managing a variety of programs along with the site/facilities.
 Based on his work in both roles he has extensive experience in fire rescue emergency operations, specialty teams, logistical planning and budgeting, training and development, facilitation, and project creation and management.
 In addition to his work with Vancouver Fire he has been an instructor at the Justice Institute of BC, at UBC's Sauder School of Business as well as for Capilano University.
 Wayne has developed and delivered in-house Firefighter and Fire Officer Development seminars, including ProBoard certified programs, for various career and volunteer/paid-on-call fire departments throughout BC, Alberta, Manitoba, and the Northwest Territories.
 His subject expertise includes Firefighter I & II, Fire Officer Level 1, 2 and 3 programs – Emergency Incident Management (BCEMS/ICS, Command Post operations, fire behaviour, strategies and tactics); Incident Safety Officer; Rapid Intervention Teams; Fire Service Instructor; and Live Fire Exercises.
 Wayne continues to develop and deliver firefighter, fire officer, and incident management training to a wide range of clients.
 He has worked with DMA since 2010 participating on many of the fire service projects.

 Ian MacDonald

 Ian MacDonald is a former lawyer who practiced international corporate law in Canada and the United Kingdom.
 Ian started as a lawyer with Davies Ward & Beck in Toronto in 1990 and worked on large corporate transactions in Canada, including corporate financings, shareholder agreements and corporate restructurings and corporate acquisitions.
 Ian became a partner in Davies Ward & Beck in 1994 and an equity partner in 1996.
 After moving to England in 1998, Ian became managing partner of Arnander, Irvine & Zietman, an intellectual property/litigation firm, and had a varied practice advising clients in respect of company formation, shareholder and members' agreements, corporate financing, governance issues, and privacy matters.
 He also did extensive work on litigation files related to corporate fraud.
 Ian retired as a lawyer in January 2004 and returned to Canada, since which time he has acted as a volunteer director on two boards, acting as the chair of the governance committee for both, and assisted various community groups in developing long term strategic and business plans.
 Ian has previously worked with Planetworks Consulting Corporation on the Capital Region Emergency Service Telecommunications project, conducting a full governance review of that organization.
-Ian has worked with DMA since 2007, participating on almost all the major fire and emergency service projects; providing advice to clients on governance and reorganization; and assisting several fire departments as they rewrite their bylaws to reflect the changes required by the Playbook and the new Fire Safety Act.
+Ian has worked with DMA since 2007, participating on almost all the major fire and emergency service projects; providing advice to clients on governance and reorganization; and assisting several fire departments as they rewrite their bylaws to reflect the changes required by the Provincial Training Standards and the new Fire Safety Act.

 Melanie Smith